JesusVazquezDev/Cisco-CCNA-Commands-Cheat-Sheet/README.md

  `ntp authenticate` | Enable NTP authentication
- `ntp authentication-key <key number> md5 <key>` | Create the authentication key(s) `ntp trusted-key <key-number>` | Specified which key(s) is trusted `ip nat` *inside / outside* | It designate whether the interface is the inside or outside of NAT `show clock` | View the time
+ `ntp authentication-key <key number> md5 <key>` | Create the authentication key(s) `ntp trusted-key <key-number>` | Specified which key(s) is trusted `show clock` | View the time
  `show clock detail` | View the time source of the device `show calendar` | View the calendar